shoganhennessy/shoganhennessy.github.io/_posts/2021-12-29-overdoses-in-scotland-and-the-united-states.md

 ## The Trainspotting Generation

-The UK and the US have long been considered close counterparts with many similarities, including per capita income and language.
+The UK and the US have long been considered close counterparts, sharing many similarities including similar per capita income and the same language.
 Their main difference is in size, where the US is much large in population and area.
 [This table (reproduced from Wikipedia)](https://en.wikipedia.org/wiki/Countries_of_the_United_Kingdom#Statistics) compares the composition of the UK with the US to paint the picture.